southside-chillers/southside.chillers.online/southside/content/chapters/the-many-eyed-god.md

 “What choice do we have?” he asks.

-“You could let me fight for once!” rasps Magic.
+“You could let me fight for once!” rasps Magick.
 “Let me help!”

 “I’m sorry.
 I really am.
 But this foe we’re about to face might be able to possess you and use your considerable powers against us.
 And we just can’t take that gamble.”

-Magic goes silent, sulking furiously.
+Magick goes silent, sulking furiously.

 “We will come back for you,” says Harlan.
 “I promise.
 We are not leaving you here forever.”

 He tries to make eye contact with her, but she stares at the ground.

-“You’ll regret this,” says Magic.
+“You’ll regret this,” says Magick.

 “Why’s that?”

 She turns away and doesn’t respond.

 “Okay.
-See you soon, Magic.”
+See you soon, Magick.”

 As the adventurers leave the octopus closet, Harlan looks back one more time at the tiefling chained to the statue, her shoulders shaking with noiseless sobs.
 His throat tightens.
 He turns away.